Spain: Liberalism and nation state

-Industrialisation, the development of railways and incipient capitalism developed in several areas of the country, particularly in Barcelona, as well as labour movement and socialist and anarchist ideas.
+Industrialisation, the development of railways, and incipient capitalism took place in several areas of the country, particularly in Barcelona, alongside the growth of the labour movement and the spread of socialist and anarchist ideas.
 The 1870 Barcelona Workers' Congress and the 1888 Barcelona Universal Exposition are good examples of this.
 In 1879, the Spanish Socialist Workers' Party was founded.
 A trade union linked to this party, Unión General de Trabajadores, was founded in 1888.
 In the anarcho-syndicalist trend of the labour movement in Spain, Confederación Nacional del Trabajo was founded in 1910 and Federación Anarquista Ibérica in 1927.

-Catalanism and Vasquism, alongside other nationalisms and regionalisms in Spain, arose in that period: the Basque Nationalist Party formed in 1895 and Regionalist League of Catalonia in 1901.
+Catalanism and Vasquism, alongside other nationalisms and regionalisms, arose during this period; the Basque Nationalist Party formed in 1895 and Regionalist League of Catalonia in 1901.
 Political corruption and repression weakened the democratic system of the constitutional monarchy of a two-parties system.
 The July 1909 Tragic Week events and repression exemplified the social instability of the time.
 The La Canadiense strike in 1919 led to the first law limiting the working day to eight hours.

-After a period of Crown-supported dictatorship from 1923 to 1931, the first elections since 1923, largely understood as a plebiscite on Monarchy, took place: the 12 April 1931 municipal elections.
-These gave a resounding victory to the Republican-Socialist candidacies in large cities and provincial capitals, with a majority of monarchist councilors in rural areas.
-The king left the country and the proclamation of the Republic on 14 April ensued, with the formation of a provisional government.
-A constitution for the country was passed in October 1931 following the June 1931 Constituent general election, and a series of cabinets presided by Manuel Azaña supported by republican parties and the PSOE followed.
-In the election held in 1933 the right triumphed and in 1936, the left.
+After a period of Crown-supported dictatorship from 1923 to 1931, the first elections since 1923, largely understood as a plebiscite on monarchy, took place: the 12 April 1931 municipal elections.
+These gave victory to the Republican-Socialist candidacies in large cities and provincial capitals, with a majority of monarchist councilors in rural areas.
+The king left Spain and the proclamation of the Republic on 14 April ensued, with the formation of a provisional government.
+In October 1931, Spain's 1931 Constitution was passe following the June 1931 Constituent general election.
+A series of cabinets presided by Manuel Azaña supported by republican parties and the PSOE followed.

+In the 1933 election, the right won, and in 1936, the left.
 During the Second Republic there was a great political and social upheaval, marked by a sharp radicalisation of the left and the right.
 Instances of political violence during this period included the burning of churches, the 1932 failed coup d'état led by José Sanjurjo, the Revolution of 1934 and numerous attacks against rival political leaders.
-On the other hand, it is also during the Second Republic when important reforms to modernise the country were initiated: a democratic constitution, agrarian reform, restructuring of the army, political decentralisation and women's right to vote.
+It is also during the Second Republic when important reforms to modernise Spain were initiated: a democratic constitution, agrarian reform, restructuring of the army, political decentralisation and women's right to vote.